Frequently Asked questions

 Is CRUSH a club organization?

-What will I need to provide?
+What do players need to bring?

 Whether you are an adult player or youth, there is no required equipment.
 However, many purchase non-metal cleats.
 Each coach will determine what other uniform needs there may be (pants/shorts/socks).